The Mars Race: Elon Musk Challenges Boeing To Send Manned Mission To The Red Planet First

 — Elon Musk (@elonmusk) June 1, 2018

 Whether or not Boeing becomes the first company to send people to Mars, the developing rivalry between these two giants is something that will keep space enthusiasts occupied going into the next decade.
-It is a rivalry Muilenberg acknowledges, but he also points out about the two companies being partners.
+It is a rivalry that Muilenberg acknowledges, but he also points out about the two companies being partners.

 “Well, it’s a rivalry.
 It’s competitive.
 In some places we work together.
 We launch satellites today on SpaceX rockets, but we also compete,” he said.